 - Are you setting task lists on paper for work projects?
 Software like Teamwork or Trello could be a paperless office solution.

 - Are you submitting invoices in a physical format?
-QuickBooks and Xero are great paperless alternatives.
+QuickBooks, Sage Accounting and Xero are great paperless alternatives.

 Going paperless is actually fairly straightforward.
 Simply look at the task you are using paper for and research digital solutions.